Combinatorial Multi-Access Coded Caching: Improved Rate-Memory Trade-off with Coded Placement: Introduction

 Motivated by different practical scenarios, coded caching was extended to various network models, including multi-access networks \cite{HKD}, shared cache networks \cite{PUE} etc. In the multi-access coded caching (MACC) scheme proposed in \cite{HKD}, the number of users, $K$ was kept to be the same as the number of caches.
 Further, each user was allowed to access $r<K$ neighbouring caches in a cyclic wrap-around fashion.
 The coded caching scheme under the cyclic-wrap model was studied in \cite{ReK1,SPE,ReK2,MaR,SaR,CWLZC}.
 Those works proposed different achievable schemes, all restricted to uncoded cache placement.
 In \cite{NaR1}, the authors proposed a coded caching scheme with an MDS code-based coded placement technique and achieved a better rate-memory trade-off in the low memory regime compared to the schemes with uncoded placement.
 Further, by deriving an information-theoretic converse, the scheme in \cite{NaR1} was shown to be optimal in \cite{NaR2}.
 The MACC problem (in the cyclic wrap-around network) was studied by incorporating security and privacy constraints in \cite{NaR3,NaR4}.
 The first work that considered a multi-access network with more users than the caches is \cite{KMR}.
-The authors established a connection between MACC problem and design theory and obtained classes of MACC schemes from resolvable designs.
+The authors established a connection between the MACC problem and design theory, and obtained classes of MACC schemes from resolvable designs.
 The works in \cite{MKR1,DaR} also relied on design theory to obtain MACC schemes.

 In this paper, we consider the combinatorial multi-access network model introduced in \cite{MKR2}, which consists of $C$ caches and $K=\binom{C}{r}$ users, where $r$ is the number of caches accessed by a user.
-The combinatorial MACC scheme presented in \cite{MKR2} achieves the rate $R=\binom{C}{t+r}/\binom{C}{t}$ at cache memory $M=Nt/C$, where $t\in\{1,2,\dots,C\}$.
-The optimality of that scheme under uncoded placement was shown in \cite{BrE}.
+The combinatorial MACC scheme presented in \cite{MKR2} achieves the rate $R=\binom{C}{t+r}/\binom{C}{t}$ at cache memory $M=Nt/C$, where $t\in\{1,2,\dots,C-r+1\}$.
+Here onwards, we refer to the scheme in \cite{MKR2} as the \textit{MKR scheme}.
+The optimality of the MKR scheme under uncoded placement was shown in \cite{BrE}.
 In addition to that, in \cite{BrE}, the system model in \cite{MKR2} was generalized to a setting where more than one user can access the same set of $r$ caches.
 In \cite{ChR}, the authors addressed the combinatorial MACC problem with privacy and security constraints.